danielbatchford/PathFinding/README.md

-# Pathfinding Library For Java
+# Simple Pathfinding Library For Java